Chen An: Service under Sima Bao

-As a warlord and submission to Han Zhao
+As a warlord and submission to Han-Zhao

-In 316, the Jin government in Chang'an fell to Han Zhao and Emperor Min of Jin became their captive.
+In 316, the Jin government in Chang'an fell to Han and Emperor Min of Jin became their captive.
 In early 317, Former Liang forces led by Han Pu were preparing to launch a counter-attack against Han, and Chen An involved himself to serve as a vanguard.
 The attack never took place, as Han Pu's forces met with difficulties in marching into Han territory.

-Shortly after, Chen An allied himself with Han Zhao.
+Shortly after, Chen An allied himself with Han.
 He and another minor warlord named Jiao Song (焦嵩) invaded Sima Bao's territory in Longshi together with the Han general Liu Yao.
 Their invasion had a devastating effect, as a large portion of the Yongzhou and Qinzhou population was wiped out.
 Chen An and Jiao Song carried on their assault into the following year in 318, when they were now threatening Sima Bao's capital of Shanggui.

 In 319, fulfilling his imperial ambition, Sima Bao declared himself the Prince of Jin.
-In response, Chen An named himself Inspector of Qinzhou and formally submitted to both Han Zhao and another state, Cheng Han.
+In response, Chen An named himself Inspector of Qinzhou and formally submitted to both Han and another state, Cheng-Han.
 As Chen An encroached into Shanggui, Sima Bao fled to Nan'an (南安; southeast of present-day Longxi County, Gansu) but reinforcements from Former Liang pushed Chen An back to Mianzhu, so Sima Bao returned to his capital.
 Chen An threatened Shanggui again not long after, but once again withdrew due to Liang reinforcements.